sebadob/hiqlite/hiqlite/README.md

 to handle everything you throw at it.
 When you reach the threshold, you are probably in an area where you usually would not rely on a single database instance with something like a Postgres anymore as well.
 SSDs and fast memory make quite a big difference of course.
-Regarding the CPU, the whole system is designed to benefit more from fewer cores with higher single speed like Workstation CPU's or AMD Epyc 4004 series.
-The reasons is the single writer at a time limitation from SQLite.
+Regarding the CPU, the whole system is designed to benefit more from fewer cores with higher single core speed like Workstation CPU's or AMD Epyc 4004 series.
+The reason is the single writer at a time limitation from SQLite.

 Just to give you some raw numbers so you can get an idea how fast it currently is, some numbers below.